In a couple of weeks I will be marking the 12th anniversary of the first publication of my article Fundamentalist Feminism.

 Is there not a paradox here, possibly?

-How is it that the woman who has perhaps done more than anyone else to have a spotlight shone on the economic value of women’s unwaged, invisible work can be considered “best known” for work done in the glare of public scrutiny?
+How is it that the woman who has perhaps done more than anyone else to have a spotlight shone on the economic value of women’s unwaged, private or invisible work, can be considered “best known” for work done in the glare of public scrutiny?